 subclavian artery injury, damage to brachial plexus, large hemothorax, cerebral edema, neurologic sequelae, sinus bradycardia, and cardiac arrest

-unusual complications such as chylothorax may occur [16].
+Although VATS sympathectomy is a simple and quick procedure, unusual complications such as chylothorax may occur [16].
 However, lethal or potentially serious complications have also been reported [8, 17, 18], such as subclavian artery injury, damage to brachial plexus, large hemothorax, cerebral edema, neurologic sequelae, sinus bradycardia, and cardiac arrest.

 Ann Thorac Surg 2003;76:886-891